Longing for an exotic getaway?

 Mystic smoke… check.

 Where could all this be found you ask?
-The Smokey Mountains of course.
+The Smoky Mountains of course.

 1. Save Some Cash, Gain Some Culture on Your Smoky Mountain Vacation